-In addition to his experise in spotting and engenerding talent, Albert was a gourmand.
+In addition to his expertise in spotting and engineering talent, Albert was a gourmand.
 He first turned the Petersen farmhouse into a French restaurant, then build a rustic, high-quality eatery, The Bear Cafe, alongside the Sawkill Creek.
 Its French and continental cuisine immediately drew musicians and artists as clientele.
 Next came The Little Bear, for which he flew in and auditioned chefs from Asia.
-Adjacent buildings housed Albert’s Bearsville Record label and Utopia Soundstage, an innovative, custom video studio with green screen built for client Todd Rundgren
+Adjacent buildings housed Albert’s Bearsville Record label and Utopia Soundstage, an innovative, custom video studio with green screen built for client Todd Rundgren.

 In the 1980’s, work began to transform the 18th century ‘Dutch’ barn into a state-of-the-art theater for music and theatrical productions.
 Modernization involved raising it high about the ground and then lowering it to five feet above where it started, over a newly dug basement.